Best Price Guarantee

 On South Island, the Marlborough Sounds include Queen Charlotte Sound and Pelorus Sound.
-Charters are based out of Picton or nearby Waikawa and give access to 4,000 square kilometers of pristine cruising grounds.
+Charters are based out of Picton or nearby Waikawa and give access to 4,000 square kilometres of pristine cruising grounds.
 Natural beauty, hiking, fishing and swimming are all attractions in the quiet, secluded bays and anchorages.
-A sailing vacation in the Marlborough Sounds is quieter than the North Islands destination but even closer to nature.
+A sailing holiday in the Marlborough Sounds is quieter than the North Islands destination but even closer to nature.

 Picton and Waikawa are on Queen Charlotte Sound.
 Along the north coast of Queen Charlotte Sound runs the Queen Charlotte Track, a scenic 70Km walking train running along the coast, through the forests, and to the summit of a few hills.
 It's accessible from the water at several points around the sound.
-Further out from town are more quiet harbors and bays, and several islands where you can get off the boat to explore and look at the native foliage and wildlife or explore the coast with kayaks.
-Scenic preserves like Motuara Island and the Kokomohua Marine Reserve are stunning stops to see rare birds and animals and some spots for snorkeling and diving.
+Further out from town are more quiet harbours and bays, and several islands where you can get off the boat to explore and look at the native foliage and wildlife or explore the coast with kayaks.
+Scenic preserves like Motuara Island and the Kokomohua Marine Reserve are stunning stops to see rare birds and animals and some spots for snorkelling and diving.

 A sail around the end of Queen Charlotte Sound takes you to Pelorus sound, home to more islands, placid coves and beautiful and relaxing anchorages.
 The Nydia Walk is a popular scenic train you can pick up at World's End, and there are dozens of places to stop on your way through the sound.
-For a fee, your charter vacation can start in the town of Havelock at the end of Pelorus Sound.
+For a fee, your charter holiday can start in the town of Havelock at the end of Pelorus Sound.

 Both sounds have several small shore-side resorts and villas which are open to visiting yachts, so you can stop in for a drink, snack or nice dinner.
 Moorings for charter vessels are scattered throughout the sounds; check with your charter company for details on which moorings to use.